kauri-io/Content/Kauri/3box-comments-tutorial.md

 ### Adding Component State

-Our `App` component will need to [store some state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class) for later.
-Particularly, we'll need to store a `3box` instance, the user's Ethereum address, the user's 3Box profile (if any), and a readiness flag:
+Our `App` component needs to [store some state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class) for later.
+Particularly, we need to store a `3box` instance, the user's Ethereum address, the user's 3Box profile (if any), and a readiness flag:

 ```js
 // src/App.js